cybozu-go/sabakan/docs/ignition.md

 How it works
 ------------

-### Serving ignitions from CoreOS
+### Serving ignition configuration via HTTP

 1. iPXE received DHCP IP address with iPXE script which kernel parameter includes the newest ignition URL.
 2. HTTP BOOT retrieves kernel and initrd.
-3. The initrd download ignition file from sabakan.
+3. The initrd downloads ignition config from sabakan.
-4. CoreOS apply downloaded ignition to its system.
+4. Ignition running in CoreOS Container Linux applies downloaded config to its system.

 ### Ignition configuration